 So what kind of data is important to include and integrate into a CRM database?
 Let’s workshop that we’re a manufacturing company that builds custom parts for boats.

 A potential customer visits our website and downloads an email-gated PDF on the advantages of getting boat parts custom built vs. buying off the shelf.
 After he downloads this PDF, one of our customer reps emails him but never hears back.

 A year later, a sequence is triggered in our CRM database to have a rep try again.
 Somebody reaches back out to ask the prospect if they had any luck with their search for custom parts and this time we get a response.
 The customer ends up interacting with our sales team and places an order with us.

 All of this info is logged in our CRM database step-by-step.
 3 months after his order is fulfilled, we set up a sequence to ask him to leave a review online for our manufacturing process.

 A couple years later, our company has expanded and is offering new parts.
 We use our CRM database to pull records of anybody who has ordered similar parts.
 Even though our new sales rep has never spoken to this former customer, he can quickly get up to speed using our CRM records and is able to reach out with a highly personalized offer, closing another deal for us.

 This cycle can repeat itself many times over.
 Regardless of whether or not a prospect converts, having the data in your CRM database is a very valuable thing.
-It facilitates future sales prospecting and builds up highly targeted audiences we can use across many marketing channels.
+It facilitates future sales and B2B prospecting and builds up highly targeted audiences we can use across many marketing channels.